 - 3.1 The lower extremities are discussed in Chapter 17, AMA5 (pp523-564).
-This section is complex and provides a number of methods for assessing whole person impairment in the lower extremities.
-An organised approach is essential and findings should be carefully documented on a worksheet. - 3.2 When calculating impairment for loss of range of motion (ROM), it is most important always to compare measurements of the relevant joint(s) in both extremities.
+This section is complex and provides a number of alternative methods of assessing whole person impairment in the lower extremities.
+An organised approach is essential and findings should be carefully documented on a worksheet. - 3.2 When calculating impairment for loss of range of motion, it is most important always to compare measurements of the relevant joint(s) in both extremities.
 If a contralateral 'normal/uninjured' joint has less than average mobility, the impairment value(s) corresponding to the uninvolved joint serves as a baseline ('normal') and is subtracted from the calculated impairment for the involved joint.
-The rationale for this decision must be explained in the report (AMA5, p2, 1.2a).
-Passive ROM is part of the clinical examination to ascertain clinical status of the joint, but motion impairment must be calculated using active ROM measurements.
+The rationale for this decision should be explained in the report (AMA5, p2, 1.2a).
+Passive range of motion is part of the clinical examination to ascertain clinical status of the joint, but motion impairment must be calculated using active range of motion measurements.